kaygun/MYZ309E/README.md

 complete depending on your interests.
 Again, depending on your performance, I might also ask you to give an oral presentation on your final project.

+## Attendance

+I will collect a written attendance in each lecture.
+I will use the attendance records for those students that are edge cases in their grades.
+(Push them up or down.)

 ## Technical requirements

 The course is an applied data analysis class, and your performance is going to be judged from 5